Acronyms and initials: apostrophes and plurals

 Supporting your studies

-Acronyms and initials are used in many fields as short forms for titles.
-This page explains when and how to use apostrophes with them.
-We explain the difference between initials and acronyms, how to use straightforward plurals with no apostrophe, and using the Possessive apostrophe with singular nouns or plural nouns.
+Acronyms and initials are used in many fields as short forms for titles, so it's important to know when and how to use apostrophes with them.

-Apostrophes are also used for contractions such as 'isn’t' and 'don’t', but you should avoid using contractions in formal academic writing.
+Although you can also use apostrophes in contractions like 'isn’t' and 'don’t', you should avoid using contractions in formal academic writing.

 Differences between initials and acronyms

-Acronyms describe when the first letter, or letters, of words in a title or phrase are used to form a short series of letters which stand for the item.
-If this short form can be read as a word it is an acronym.
-If the short form doesn't make a work, these are just initials.
+Acronyms and initials describe when the first letter, or letters, of words in a phrase or title make a shorter series of letters to stand for the item.
+If a short form can be read as a word, it is an acronym.
+If the short form doesn't make a word, the letters are initials.

 - BA: Bachelor of Arts